happyacrylic/Assignments-Projects/README.md

-## Here shows some of the assignments and projects I've done in Unimelb, including:
+## Here shows some of the projects I've done, including:

 1. MySQL Workbench database design project